pepedocs/srescience/docs/articles/what-is-service-reliability.md

 `TrEᵢ = {TrE_StartStateᵢ, TrE_EndStateᵢ, TrE_Inputᵢ}`

 ## Concrete Example
 In practice, these expected service state transitions are the expected behavior of any aspect of a service due to how it was designed as a software service solving a particular business problem.
-For example, an online banking website must enable its users to log in (start state) using a login form, and when the login is successful it must present the user with a home page (end state) that contains a summary of his or her transactions.
+For example, an online banking website must enable its users to log in (start state) using a login form, and when the login is successful it must present the user with a home page (end state) that contains a summary of that user's transactions.

 ## Tr_Actual
 A set of service state transitions that have happened during a service's lifetime.